ArthurHub/Android-Image-Cropper/README.md

 - Set image Scale type in the cropping image view: center or fit.
 - Control the appearance of guidelines in the crop window.
 - Control cropping window aspect ratio, ability to fix it (squared).
+- Customization for border line, border corner, guidelines and background.
 - Auto rotate bitmap by provided Exif data or loading from Android URI.
 - Rotate image API to allow the user to rotate the image during cropping.
 - Get cropping rectangle or the cropped bitmap.